Email FacebookTwitterMenu burgerClose thin

 Pot Trust, Definition

-For example, say you create a family pot trust for your three children and one of them experiences a medical emergency.
-The trustee would be able to authorize the use of trust funds or assets to cover those costs.
+For example, say you create a family pot trust for your three children, and one of them experiences a medical emergency.
+The trustee can then authorize the use of trust funds or assets to cover those costs.

 Flexibility is a key characteristic of family pot trusts.
-Assets are distributed based on the children’s needs, rather than setting specific distribution rules as to who gets what.
-You might consider this type of trust over other types of trusts if:
+Assets are distributed based on the children’s needs instead of specific distribution rules.

 How a Pot Trust Works

-Pot trusts can be established for children when you plan to leave all of your assets to them.
-Generally, a pot trust terminates when the youngest child included as a beneficiary reaches a certain age.
+Pot trusts apply when you plan to leave all of your assets to your children.
+Generally, a pot trust terminates when the youngest beneficiary reaches a certain age.
 For example, you may set the trust up to terminate when they turn 18, 21 or 25.

 As long as the trust is in place, the trustee can use their discretion to decide how trust assets may be used to provide for the beneficiaries’ well-being.
-So, for example, if one of your children has special needs, the trustee could use trust money to pay for any associated care costs.
-Or if one of your children requires extensive orthodontic care then the trust could be used to cover those expenses.
+For example, if one of your children has special needs, the trustee could use trust funds to pay for any associated costs for care.
+If one of your children requires extensive orthodontic care, the trust may cover that, too.

-The purpose is to meet the financial needs of individual children as they arise.
-There’s no requirement for trust assets to be divided equally among them.
-Once the youngest child reaches the required age, the trust terminates and any remaining assets are distributed among the beneficiaries.
+The purpose is to meet the financial needs of individual children as they arise, so there’s no requirement for trust assets to be divided equally among them.
+Once the youngest child reaches the required age, the trust terminates, and any remaining assets are distributed among the beneficiaries.

 Pros and Cons of Pot Trusts

-In terms of downsides, pot trusts don’t ensure an equal distribution of assets among multiple children.
-Again, the purpose of this type of trust is to manage financial needs as they come up.
-So if one of your children needs surgery but the other remains healthy, the one who required surgery may receive a bigger share of trust assets to pay for it.
+One potential issue with pot trusts is that they don’t ensure an equal distribution of assets among children.
+This is because the purpose of the trust is to manage financial needs as they arise.
+That means if one of your children needs surgery but the other remains healthy, the one who required surgery may receive a bigger share of trust assets to pay for it.

 A family pot trust can also put an increased burden on the trustee.
-In effect, the trustee has to assume a parental role when it comes to financial decision-making.
-So rather than following a predetermined set of instructions left behind by the trust grantor.
-And children may also chafe at having to wait until the youngest child comes of age for the trust to terminate and assets to be distributed.
+In effect, the trustee must assume a parental role in financial decision-making because the trust grantor did not leave behind any predetermined instructions.
+Children may also chafe at having to wait until the youngest child comes of age for the trust to terminate and the assets to be distributed.

 Pot Trusts vs. Individual Trusts

-If you’re concerned about issues of fairness or older children having to wait to receive trust assets, you may consider establishing individual trusts instead.
-This way, you can designate specific assets to be added to each trust and provide instructions to the trustee on how those assets should be managed.
+If you’re concerned about potential favoritism or older children having to wait for their inheritance, you may consider establishing individual trusts instead.
+This way, you can designate specific assets to each trust with instructions on how the trustee should manage its assets.

 How to Set Up a Pot Trust

-A pot trust is a type of trust can make estate planning easier for families when there’s a need to ensure minor children are provided for.
-But this type of family trust may not be right for everyone so consider both the pros and cons first before setting one up.
+A pot trust is a type of trust that can simplify estate planning for families to ensure minor children are provided for.
+However, it may not be right for everyone, so be careful to consider both the pros and cons first before setting one up.

 Tips for Estate Planning